Handley Page Heyford: Operational history

 In November 1933, the Heyford I entered service with No. 99 Squadron, at RAF Upper Heyford, near Bicester in Oxfordshire.
-It subsequently was adopted by No. 10 Squadron and No. 7 Squadron, which re-equipped with the Heyford IA and II in August 1934 and April 1935 respectively.
+It was subsequently adopted by No. 10 Squadron and No. 7 Squadron, which re-equipped with the Heyford IA and II in August 1934 and April 1935 respectively.
 As part of the RAF's expansion plan, follow-on orders were placed for 70 Heyford IIIs during 1936, which were equipped with steam condenser-cooled Rolls-Royce Kestrel VI engines.
 The delivery of these aircraft enabled the RAF to have nine operational squadrons equipped with Heyfords by the end of 1936.

 During the late 1930s, these Heyford squadrons comprised a significant proportion of Bomber Command's night bomber strength.
 Accordingly, Heyfords commonly flew lengthy nighttime exercises, sometimes conducting mock attacks against targets in France.
-On 12 December 1936, disaster struck one of these long-range exercises; a flight of seven Heyfords of No. 102 Squadron, stationed in Northern Ireland encountered fog and icy weather conditions on their approach to RAF Finningley, Yorkshire.
+On 12 December 1936, disaster struck one of these long-range exercises; a flight of seven Heyfords of No. 102 Squadron, returning for Northern Ireland encountered fog and icy weather conditions on their approach to RAF Finningley, Yorkshire.
 Of these seven aircraft, four crashed and two had to make forced landings, resulting in the deaths of three crewmen and a further three sustaining injuries.

-During 1937, the replacement of the Heyford had commenced, the timing of which coincided with the arrival into service of both the Armstrong Whitworth Whitley and Vickers Wellesley.
+During 1937, the replacement of the Heyford commenced, coinciding with the arrival into service of the Armstrong Whitworth Whitley and Vickers Wellesley.
 The last examples were withdrawn from frontline service during 1939.
 Several Heyfords continued to be used for secondary duties, being commonly used as bombing and gunnery trainers, into the 1940s, although the Heyford had been officially declared to be obsolete during July 1939.
 A pair were still being used as glider tugs until April 1941.
 There are at least three fatalities associated with the Heyford in the Second World War, these occurring due to a mid-air collision between two aircraft on 4 April 1940.
 At least two examples found experimental use; one for airborne radar and the other for aerial refuelling, and it is reported that a single Heyford was still in storage as late as 1944.